Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Our Proposed Pose Prior Learner (PPL)

-\subsection{Connecting keypoints based on the connectivity prior}
+\subsection{Connecting Keypoints Based on the Connectivity Prior}

-The connectivity of keypoints in objects is often fixed and rigid; for example, human arms maintain a relatively constant length, with a hand always connected to the torso via an arm and never connected to a foot.
+The connectivity of keypoints in objects is often fixed and rigid, for example, human arms maintain a relatively constant length, with a hand always connected to the torso via an arm and never connected to a foot.
 This rigidity in connectivity serves as a constraint, aiding in the regularization of pose estimation.
 In this section, we introduce the connectivity prior and explain how it can be used to regularize the connectivity strength between any pair of estimated keypoints in $T'$ on $I$.

-Similar to AutoLink \citep{autolink}, PPL connects any two keypoints $P'_i$ and $P'_j$ in $T'$ to obtain differentiable link heatmap $S_{i,j} \in \mathbb{R}^{\mathsf{H} \times \mathsf{W}}$.
-Intuitively, each 2D link heatmap represents a probability density map, where the pixel values along the link between two points are high, while other areas are assigned values close to zero.
+Similar to AutoLink \cite{autolink}, PPL connects any two keypoints $P'_i$ and $P'_j$ in $T'$ to obtain differentiable link heatmap $S_{i,j} \in \mathbb{R}^{\mathsf{H} \times \mathsf{W}}$.
+Each 2D link heatmap represents a probability density map, where the pixel values along the link between two points are high, while other areas are assigned values close to zero.
 For any point $P'_i$, its strongest connectivity to any of the other points in $T'$ is activated on the combined link heatmap $S \in \mathbb{R}^{\mathsf{H} \times \mathsf{W}}$ via a max pooling operation over all the $N\times N$ link heatmaps: $S = \max_{i,j}^{N\times N} ( w_{i,j} S_{i,j} )$, where \( w_{i,j} \) in the connectivity prior \( W \) modulates the link heatmap \( S_{i,j} \) based on whether the two keypoints \( P'_i \) and \( P'_j \) are physically connected.
 Ideally, if PPL correctly estimates the probability of physical links for an object category, \( S_{i,j} \) will receive higher connectivity values, thereby activating the locations linking these two keypoints on the combined link map \( S \).

-Given the combined link map $S$ and the reference frame $I_{ref}$, PPL can reconstruct the image $I$. $I_{ref}$ shares the same background as $I$ but features a different foreground pose, thereby offering background information for reconstruction.
-Meanwhile, $S$ provides the connectivity details among all the estimated keypoints.
-This encourages PPL to learn accurate pose estimations while minimizing the influence of background noise.
-Therefore, we concatenate $S$ and $I_{ref}$ and feed them into a 2D-CNN to perform the image reconstruction $I_{recon}$, where $I_{recon}=\phi_{dec}(I_{ref}, S)$.
+Given the link map $S$ and the reference image $I_{ref}$, PPL can reconstruct the image $I$. $I_{ref}$ provides background information for reconstruction, while $S$ supplies foreground structural information by linking the estimated keypoints with the connectivity prior.
+Therefore, we concatenate $S$ and $I_{ref}$ and feed them into a 2D-CNN to perform the image reconstruction $I_{recon}$: $I_{recon}=\phi_{dec}(I_{ref}, S)$.